Serviceberries (or Juneberries) are native deciduous shrubs with edible fruit.

-Notes: Eloise Butler noted this species in the Garden on April 10, 1910.
-She referenced the older name of A. oblongifolia which has now been reclassified into A. arborea.
+Notes: Eloise Butler noted Downy Serviceberry in the Garden on April 10, 1910.
+She referenced an older name of A. oblongifolia which is no longer recognized.
+She planted it in 1925 and 1931.
 By the time of Martha Crone's 1951 Garden census, it was missing.
 Gardener Cary George replanted it in 1994.
 In North America the plants range is from the mid-continent eastward.
 In Minnesota, at the western end of its range, it is sparsely found, known in the wild from only 10 widely scattered counties, with only Goodhue being close to the metro area.
 It is planted in landscape plantings in the metro area however.

 In Minnesota: Ten species of Amelanchier are listed as native to Minnesota by the U of M Herbarium: A. alnifolia, Saskatoon Serviceberry; A. arborea, Downy Serviceberry; A. bartramiana, Northern or Mountain Juneberry; A, interior, Inland Serviceberry; A. x intermedia, Intermediate Serviceberry; A. laevis, Allegheny or Smooth Serviceberry; A. sanguinea, Low or Round-leaf Serviceberry; A. spicata, Running Serviceberry or Creeping Juneberry; A. humilis, Low Juneberry.
 One that is not native to Minnesota, but will grow here is A. canadensis, Shadblow Serviceberry.